 Parking lots and parking garages

 There are private parking lots and parking garages in the central business districts of cities and towns.
 You could pay between 10 and 20 shekels per hour in these garages – more than double the municipal rate.
 Hospital parking grounds are notoriously expensive.

-Some parking garages (often those in commercial buildings) require payment at a booth near the entrance of the building.
-It is often possible to pay these with credit cards or cash and the vending machines have English options.
+Parking in some parking garages (often those in commercial buildings) require payment to be made at a vending machine, prior to exiting, vai credit cards or cash.
+These vending machines have English options.

 Parking violations, tickets and fines

 If you should get a parking ticket, it will be left under the front windshield wiper of your vehicle.
 The violation will be registered under the vehicle registration number.
 If your vehicle is rented, the rental company will charge your credit card upon receipt of the fine.
 A copy of the fine will also be sent to the address registered by the owner of the vehicle.

 Should you get a parking fine, there are 3 options: